By Grant McCall

 For example, if you work 38 hours from home during a week, your allowable running expenses deduction for that week would be:

-This calculation covers the cost of heating, cooling, lighting, cleaning and the decline in value of furniture.
+This calculation covers the cost of business expenses that might be harder to track, like heating, cooling, lighting, cleaning and the decline in value of furniture.

-If you use this method, you’ll still need to separately work out all other home office expenses, such as:
+If you use this method, you’ll still need to separately keep track of other office expenses.
+These might include:

 Stationery